NATO looks to 'historic' Madrid summit, with Sweden, Finland - NewsBreak

 NATO looks to 'historic' Madrid summit, with Sweden, Finland

-BARCELONA, Spain — (AP) — NATO Secretary-General Jens Stoltenberg said Monday that next month's summit in Madrid will be a “historic” opportunity to strengthen the alliance in the face of Russian aggression against Ukraine.
+NATO Secretary-General Jens Stoltenberg said Monday that next month's summit in Madrid will be a “historic” opportunity to strengthen the alliance in the face of Russian aggression against Ukraine .

 “At the Madrid summit, we will chart the way ahead for the next decade,” Stoltenberg said.
 “We will also be joined by Finland and Sweden, who have just made historic applications to join our alliance.
 The Madrid summit is an important opportunity to reaffirm our NATO values.”